Planet

 What is the OFAC SDN list?

-The term “SDN” stands for Specially Designated Nationals, which refers to individuals and entities specifically identified by the U.S. government.
-The list includes not just individuals, but also companies, organizations, and even government institutions that are subject to U.S. sanctions due to various offenses such as terrorism, proliferation of weapons of mass destruction, corruption, drug trafficking, and similar activities.
+The term “SDN” stands for Specially Designated Nationals, which refers to individuals, terrorists, and organizations and entities specifically identified by the U.S. government.
+The list of sanctions includes not just individuals and terrorists but also other persons, companies, other organizations, and other entities and even government institutions, persons, national security, foreign policy, organizations sanctions programs, and entities that are subject to U.S. sanctions due to various offenses such as terrorism, the proliferation of weapons of mass destruction, corruption, drug trafficking, and similar activities.

 OFAC SDN List